finitesphere/spiro/README.md

 - [ ] Mobile app version
 - [ ] Ability to rename song files
 - [ ] Ability to change speed of song
+- [ ] Different audio visualizers to use